salesforce/DialogStudio/README.md

 ## Citation

 The data and code in this repository is mostly developed for or derived from the paper below.
-If you utilize datasets from DialogStudio, we kindly request you cite both the original work and our own.
+If you utilize datasets from DialogStudio, we kindly request you cite both the original work and our own work (Accepted by EACL 2024 Findings as a long paper).

 ```
-@misc{zhang2023dialogstudio,
+@article{zhang2023dialogstudio,
   title={DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI},
-      author={Jianguo Zhang and Kun Qian and Zhiwei Liu and Shelby Heinecke and Rui Meng and Ye Liu and Zhou Yu and and Huan Wang and Silvio Savarese and Caiming Xiong},
+  author={Zhang, Jianguo and Qian, Kun and Liu, Zhiwei and Heinecke, Shelby and Meng, Rui and Liu, Ye and Yu, Zhou and Savarese, Silvio and Xiong, Caiming},
-      year={2023},
-      eprint={2307.10172},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2307.10172},
+  year={2023}
 }
 ```